Anjali Menon: 2012–2025

-Anjali wrote the story, screenplay and dialogues of the critically and commercially acclaimed Ustad Hotel (2012), directed by Anwar Rasheed.
-Ustad Hotel is a relationship drama of an NRI youngster and his grandfather who runs a seaside restaurant.
-Lauded for its local flavour and cross generational appeal Ustad Hotel was a huge commercial success and Anjali won the National Film Award for Best Screenplay (Dialogues) at the 60th National Film Awards while the film won the National Awards for Most Popular Film.
-Anjali won the Best Writer awards at Asianet Film Awards and Vanitha Film Awards.
+Anjali Menon wrote the story, screenplay and dialogues for Ustad Hotel (2012), directed by Anwar Rasheed.
+The film is a drama that follows the relationship between a young non-resident Indian and his grandfather, who runs a seaside restaurant.
+The film received positive critical reception and was commercially successful.

+At the 60th National Film Awards, Menon received the National Film Award for Best Screenplay for the film's screenplay and dialogues, while Ustad Hotel won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+Menon also received Best Writer awards at the Asianet Film Awards and the Vanitha Film Awards.

-In 2014 Anjali wrote and directed Bangalore Days (2014), revolving around the life of three Malayali cousins who move to Bangalore, which became a huge commercial success and which identified her as a commercially successful filmmaker who made sensible cinema.
-The ensemble cast consisted of Dulquer Salman, Nivin Pauly, Nazriya Nazim, Fahadh Fazil, Parvathy Thiruvoth, Nithya Menen, Isha Talwar, Kalpana and it was the first film produced by Anwar Rasheed Entertainment in association with Weekend Blockbusters.
-As per the industry, Bangalore Days was instantly declared "super bumper mega hit" when it released and went on to become the entry point film for non-Malayalees into Malayalam cinema.
-Anjali won the Kerala State Award for Best Writer & Best Director at the Filmfare Awards & the Asianet Film Awards.
+In 2014, Anjali Menon wrote and directed Bangalore Days, a comedy-drama that follows the lives of three Malayali cousins after they move to Bengaluru.
+The film was both a critical and commercial success.
+Its ensemble cast included Dulquer Salmaan, Nivin Pauly, Nazriya Nazim, Fahadh Faasil, Parvathy Thiruvothu, Nithya Menen, Isha Talwar and Kalpana.
+It was the first film produced by Anwar Rasheed Entertainment in association with Weekend Blockbusters.

-Anjali wrote and directed and co-produced the commercially and critically acclaimed Koode (2018), which showcased issues of migrant workers and child sexual harassment as it dealt with themes of loss and solace.
-Starring Prithviraj, Parvathy, Nazriya Nazim & Ranjith Balakrishnan, it was lauded for its performances and poetic storytelling.
-Koode was the official adaptation of Marathi film Happy Journey by Sachin Kundalkar but with many new layers that Anjali brought in.
+Upon its release, Bangalore Days emerged as one of the highest-grossing Malayalam films of its time and received widespread attention from audiences beyond Kerala.
+Menon received the Kerala State Film Award for Best Screenplay for her work on the film, and was also honoured at the Filmfare Awards South and the Asianet Film Awards.

+Menon wrote, directed and co-produced Koode (2018), a drama that explores themes of loss, family relationships and reconciliation.
+The film also addresses issues including migrant labour and child sexual abuse.
+It stars Prithviraj Sukumaran, Parvathy Thiruvothu, Nazriya Nazim and Ranjith.
+The film received positive reviews from critics, with particular attention given to its performances and direction.

+Koode is an adaptation of the Marathi film Happy Journey by Sachin Kundalkar, although Menon's version incorporates several changes and additional narrative elements.

-Anjali Menon's OTT debut was Wonder Women, a film she wrote and directed in English.
-A slice of life drama that dealt with the prenatal experiences of six pregnant women who meet at a prenatal class.
-The film was released on Sony Liv and produced by RSVP Movies and Flying Unicorn Entertainment.
-The cast consisted of Nadiya Moidu, Parvathy Thiruvothu, Nithya Menen, Amruta Subhash, Padmapriya Janakiraman, Sayanora Philip and Archana Padmini.
+Anjali Menon's first direct-to-streaming feature film was in 2022 with Wonder Women, which she wrote and directed in English.
+The film is a slice-of-life drama that follows the prenatal experiences of six women who meet through a prenatal class.
+It was released on SonyLIV and produced by RSVP Movies and Flying Unicorn Entertainment.

+The cast includes Nadhiya, Parvathy Thiruvothu, Nithya Menen, Amruta Subhash, Padmapriya Janakiraman, Sayanora Philip and Archana Padmini.

-In 2025 Backstage, Menon's short film segment in the anthology Yuva Sapnon Ka Safar was streamed on Waves OTT.
-Starring Rima Kallingal and Padmapriya Janakiraman.The short film about female friendships set in the world of Bharatanatyam received rave reviews from the audience.
-Lakshmi Priya of The News Minute described it as "film that makes the world feel just a little softer, a little kinder.
-In a time when reality often feels dystopian, the film reminds us of the quiet beauty in friendship, reconciliation, and letting go."
+In 2025, Anjali Menon directed Backstage, a short film segment in the anthology Yuva Sapnon Ka Safar, which was released on Waves OTT.
+The film stars Rima Kallingal and Padmapriya Janakiraman, and is centred on female friendship within the world of Bharatanatyam.
+The film received positive reviews from critics and audiences.